 Techniques for Better Focus During Meditation

-The great news is that there are numerous techniques available to help us come back to the present moment when our mind wants to joyride in the mud like a monster truck.
+The great news is that there are many techniques available to help us return to the present moment when our mind wants to joyride in the mud like a monster truck.

-Accept that distracting thoughts are part of the process.
-Instead of berating yourself for having them, simply observe them as they arise without judgment.
+Distracting thoughts are part of the process.
+Observe them as they arise without judgment.
 This practice cultivates a sense of detachment and keeps you from getting caught up deeper and deeper in a mental conversation.

 Imagine your mind like a house with a front and back door.
 As a thought enters the front door, you can open that back door and kindly ask it to leave.
 There’s no need to invite the thought in to sit down for a conversation over tea!